 For example, in the aerospace industry, a minute flaw in a single part could spell disaster, causing an engine to fail or a piece of fuselage to peel off.
 These are the kind of risks that inspired the creation of stringent approval processes for producing parts to be used in these industries.

-The PPAP, or Production Part Approval Process, is a plan to ensure consistent quality in the creation of a part.
-The primary goal of this control plan is to identify and quickly counter and factor that could alter the specifications and production tolerance for a given part, such as tool wear or changes in temperature during production.
+PPAP, or the Production Part Approval Process, is a plan to ensure consistent quality in the creation of a part.
+The primary goal of this control plan is to identify and quickly counter any factor that could alter the specifications and production tolerance for a given part, such as tool wear or changes in temperature during production.

 The Evolution of the PPAP

 The PPAP evolved from a process that NASA engineers created to better predict equipment malfunctions after the launch-pad failure of the first Apollo mission.
 There was a flash fire in command module 012, resulting in the rupture of the command module.

 The goal of NASA’s process was to prevent the kind of equipment malfunctions that caused the failure of Apollo 1.

 This process was further refined by the American automotive industry as a way to streamline and improve its component supply chain.
 Specifically, the Automotive Industry Action Group (AIAG) developed the system with some input from General Motors, Ford, and Chrysler.

 The implementation of PPAPs in the automotive industry helped to ensure that suppliers could provide the requested number of parts within a specified time frame for a specified price while meeting the manufacturer’s tolerances.

 Over time, other industries adopted the method as a means of certifying a mutual understanding for the performance of parts between component suppliers and purchasers.